Skip to main contentSkip to data table

 NAV-accreting fund shares

-BUIDL, USDY, OUSG, and USYC let per-unit price drift up over time.
-Pharos flags these with `navToken` and shows "NAV" instead of bps on peg-deviation tables — price drift is signal, not depeg.
+USDY, OUSG, and USYC let per-unit price drift up over time.
+Pharos flags these as NAV tokens and shows "NAV" instead of bps on peg-deviation tables — price drift is signal, not depeg.

 Hybrid yield-bearing stablecoins